osohq/oso/docs/content/any/guides/data_filtering/_index.md

 allow(actor, "get", doc: Document) if doc.owner = actor;
 ```

 Oso checks that the passed in `doc`'s owner field is equal to the passed in actor.
-Eg. if the actor is `"steve"` and the document is `{owner: "steve", content: "..."}`
+For example if the actor is `"steve"` and the document is `{owner: "steve", content: "..."}`
-Then `"steve"` would be allowed to `"get"` that document.
+then `"steve"` would be allowed to `"get"` that document.

 Data filtering is asking a slightly different question of the policy.
 Instead of asking "Can this actor do this action on this specific resource?", we want to ask
 "What are all the resources that this actor can do this specific action on?".
 One way to answer this question would be to take every Document in the system and call